 1. Will marketing materials be available?

 A selection of free marketing tools and resources for libraries to use including, “success stories” is available from the EBSCO Customer Success Center.
-CLiC and the State Library continue to work with EBSCO on marketing strategies.
+CLiC will continue to work with EBSCO on marketing strategies.